-Preparing the Sensor for Communication
+Preparing the Sensor Module for Communication

 Available Function Libraries

 - The zForce Software Development Kit (SDK) is a complete function library for communication via the USB HID interface.
-The SDK allows the user to communicate with the sensor via USB without deciphering the serialized ASN.1-messages.
+The SDK allows the user to communicate with the sensor module via USB without deciphering the serialized ASN.1-messages.
 Read more under the separate SDK documentation.

 Read More on Software Integration